 Another thing I like is the Kodiaq’s image.
 It might not be as flash as a truly sporty SUV, like an Audi SQ5, but neither do you feel like a complete berk driving it.
 This can be backed up by the volley of admiring glances I’ve received while behind the wheel.

 So while I don’t need a car as big and as practical as a Kodiaq in my life, if I did have a wife, two kids and a dog, you can bet I’d be beating down the doors of my local Skoda showroom.

 Month 2 (Mileage this month: 1717 MPG: 35.5mpg)

-Why so?
+Why so many miles?
 Well, its powerful diesel engine gives just the right mixture of performance and fuel economy for long drives, its spacious interior has loads of room for skiers and their kit and, of course, it’s four-wheel drive so even when the roads turn snowy, the Kodiaq shouldn’t ever get caught out.